nusco/narjillos/backlog.md

 ###Speed Demon

-* Remove strict floatpoint calculations, check host system and issue warnings instead
+* Check host system and issue warnings if running an experiment with different floatpoint precision °
 * Check speed under Linux
 * Make FPS parametric to improve TPS on slower machines